 Deaccessioning1 refers to a range of approaches to changing objects and their access levels once deposited in the DDR or Protected Data Repository.
 Such approaches range from changing access rights for objects to fully purging objects from the DDR, its access layer, and all local and disparate backups.
-Approaches may change over time as systems and tools evolve.
 Refer to the Deaccession Procedure (DUL staff only) for more specific information.

 All requests to deaccession materials be made using the Deaccession Request Form.
-Requests can be for a variety of reasons (detailed in the Deaccession Procedure), including those based on:
+Some reasons why items may be withdrawn:

 For copyright-related takedown requests, you may also refer to Duke University's general Copyright/DMCA takedown policy.